Memory Drawing Exercise

 When you have a good sense of this distance, walk to the other room and draw the same distance on the blank paper (B).
 Important: place your initial marks lightly, so you can easily move and erase them.

 Now return to the page with the shapes (A) and look at the original distance again.
 Ask yourself: are the marks I have drawn further apart or closer together?
 Return to your drawing in the other room.
 Refine the distance.
 Again, keep your marks light.
 As you gain more confidence, allow your marks to become darker.

 Continue going back and forth like this until you feel really good about the distance.
 Then do the same with the inclined line, and then the triangle.

 This is meant to be difficult.

-With the distance, the only thing that matters is matching the distance between the marks.
+With the distance, your main goal is to match the distance between the marks.

-With the line, the only thing that matters is matching the inclination of the line in relation to the sides of the paper.
+With the line, your main goal is to match the inclination of the line in relation to the sides of the paper.

-With the triangle, the only thing that matters is matching the shape itself.
-If you want to stretch further, aim to match the size as well.
+With the triangle, your main goal is to match the shape itself.
+If you want an extra challenge, aim to match the size as well.

-To check how you did in this session, collect both sheets and hold them up against a window.
+To see how you did in this session, collect both sheets and hold them up against a window or light source.